salesforce/policy_sentry/README.md

   - Option 1: Query the Actions Table (`action-table`)
   - Option 2: Query the ARNs Table (`arn-table`)
   - Option 3: Query the Conditions Table (`condition-table`)

-* `download-policies`: Download IAM policies from your AWS account for analysis.

-* `analyze`: Analyze IAM policies downloaded locally, expands the wildcards (like ``s3:List*``) if necessary, and generates a report based on policies that are flagged for these risk categories:

-  - Privilege Escalation: This is based off of [Rhino Security Labs research](https://github.com/RhinoSecurityLabs/AWS-IAM-Privilege-Escalation).

-  - Resource Exposure: This contains all IAM Actions at the "Permissions Management" resource level.
-Essentially - if your policy can (1) write IAM Trust Policies, (2) write to the RAM service, or (3) write Resource-based Policies, then the action has the potential to result in resource exposure if an IAM principal with that policy was compromised.

-  - Network Exposure: This highlights IAM actions that indicate an IAM principal possessing these actions could create resources that could be exposed to the public at the network level.
-For example, public RDS clusters, public EC2 instances.
-While possession of these privileges does not constitute a security vulnerability, it is important to know exactly who has these permissions.

-  - Credentials Exposure: This includes IAM actions that grant some kind of credential, where if exposed, it could grant access to sensitive information.
-For example, `ecr:GetAuthorizationToken` creates a token that is valid for 12 hours, which you can use to authenticate to Elastic Container Registries and download Docker images that are private to the account.

 ### Library usage